Neenah High School

 Neenah High School is a public high school located in Neenah, Wisconsin.
 It is the only traditional high school of the Neenah Joint School District.
 As of fall 2008, approximately 2250 students were enrolled in grades 9 through 12, making it one of the largest schools in the state.
-The school colors are red and white and the mascot is the rocket.
+The school colors are red and white and the mascot is a rocket.

 History

 Originally named Armstrong High School after Neil Armstrong, the current high school building was built in the 1970s.
 A middle school (Conant Jr High School) on the same campus, constructed in the late 1960s, was made a part of Armstrong in the 1980s, prompting a name change to Neenah High School.
-A third building connecting the two was built in the 1990s.
+A third building connecting the two ("The Link"), was built in the middle 1990s.
 A successful 2020 referendum budgeted $115 million for a new high school to be built in the town of Neenah, although the village of Fox Crossing later annexed the land.
-The new building is set to open for the 2023-24 school year.
-After this the old building will be converted to a new middle school replacing Shattuck Middle School.
+The new high school opened for the 2023-2024 school year.
+The old high school was converted into a new middle school for 5th, 6th, 7th, and 8th graders, thus replacing Shattuck Middle School; it closed in June 2023 and sold to an investor in August 2023 to be converted to residential apartments.
+Prior to becoming a junior high, the Shattuck campus was NHS for a half century.